 Cerner Corporation and its subsidiaries (the “Company” or “we” or “our”) believe active participation in the political process is essential to our long-term success.
-The Company maintains policies and procedures consistent with our Global Code of Conduct that support continued compliance with applicable political laws and regulations.
+The Company maintains policies and procedures consistent with our Global Code of Conduct (available on our Corporate Governance page) that support continued compliance with applicable political laws and regulations.
 Additionally, contributions related to U.S. federal election campaigns are further subject to the Company’s Policy on Federal Political Activity by Cerner and Cerner Associates.

 Corporate and Cerner Corporation Political Action Committee (the Cerner PAC) spending are reviewed periodically by the Sr. Director of US Government Relations and the Chief Financial Officer to ensure compliance with these corporate guidelines.
 The Chief Financial Officer has final authority over the Company's corporate and Cerner PAC political spending decisions.